by Adel Tyson-Bloor (Bikeability instructor, British Cycling & British Triathlon coach, and professional rider for Team Mule Bar)

 There are 4 areas I focus on:

-1. Ensuring they use their brakes
+1. Ensure they can use their brakes

 This might seem strange to most of you but I guarantee every bikeability instructor out there is currently nodding vigorously.
 It is of ultimate importance that a child can not only reach their brakes but use them effectively.
 Many children’s (and adults) bikes have very hard to reach and squeeze brakes, this does not instil confidence in your bike or your riding.
 If a child knows how to brake, control the speed of the bike and come to a complete stop before putting their feet down you are 50% on the way to making that child a safe and competent rider.